Mac operating systems

-Two major families of Mac operating systems were developed by Apple Inc.
+Mac operating systems were developed by Apple Inc. in a succession of two major series.

-In 1984, Apple debuted the operating system that is now known as the "Classic" Mac OS with its release of the original Macintosh System Software.
-The system, rebranded "Mac OS" in 1997, was pre-installed on every Macintosh until 2002 and offered on Macintosh clones for a short time in the 1990s.
-Noted for its ease of use, it was also criticized for its lack of modern technologies compared to its competitors.
+In 1984, Apple debuted the operating system that is now known as the classic Mac OS with its release of the original Macintosh System Software.
+The system, rebranded Mac OS in 1997, was pre-installed on every Macintosh until 2002 and offered on Macintosh clones shortly in the 1990s.
+It was noted for its ease of use, and also criticized for its lack of modern technologies compared to its competitors.

-The current Mac operating system is macOS, originally named "Mac OS X" until 2012 and then "OS X" until 2016.
-Developed between 1997 and 2001 after Apple's purchase of NeXT, Mac OS X brought an entirely new architecture based on NeXTSTEP, a Unix system, that eliminated many of the technical challenges that the classic Mac OS faced.
+The current Mac operating system is macOS, originally named Mac OS X until 2012 and then OS X until 2016.
+It was developed between 1997 and 2001 after Apple's purchase of NeXT.
+It brought an entirely new architecture based on NeXTSTEP, a Unix system, that eliminated many of the technical challenges that the classic Mac OS faced, such as problems with memory management.
 The current macOS is pre-installed with every Mac and receives a major update annually.
 It is the basis of Apple's current system software for its other devices – iOS, iPadOS, watchOS, and tvOS.

 Prior to the introduction of Mac OS X, Apple experimented with several other concepts, releasing different products designed to bring the Macintosh interface or applications to Unix-like systems or vice versa, A/UX, MAE, and MkLinux.
 Apple's effort to expand upon and develop a replacement for its classic Mac OS in the 1990s led to a few cancelled projects, code named Star Trek, Taligent, and Copland.

-Although they have different architectures, Mac operating systems share a common set of GUI principles, including a menu bar across the top of the screen; the Finder shell, featuring a desktop metaphor that represents files and applications using icons and relates concepts like directories and file deletion to real-world objects like folders and a trash can; and overlapping windows for multitasking.
+Although the classic Mac OS and macOS (Mac OS X) have different architectures, they share a common set of GUI principles, including a menu bar across the top of the screen; the Finder shell, featuring a desktop metaphor that represents files and applications using icons and relates concepts like directories and file deletion to real-world objects like folders and a trash can; and overlapping windows for multitasking.